-Providing a safe harbor for kids during divorce can be difficult, particularly if violence or abuse are part of the mix.
-Abuse takes a variety of forms, including verbal, emotional, and physical.
+Providing a safe harbor for kids during divorce can be difficult.
+Particularly if violence or abuse are part of the mix.
+Abuse takes a variety of forms.
+This includes verbal, emotional, and physical.
+Courts consider this when ruling on custody cases.

 If a child lives in a situation where they endure constant fights and long term conflict, parents don’t only affect each other.
 They also negatively impact the child’s well being.